Basic syntax

 Fail-fast reliability

 If something goes wrong, the service exits immediately rather than continuing in a broken state.
-Systemd
+Systemd then restarts it and re-applies the correct configuration; no silent failures.

 Design decisions